core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Since the security association between the client and the proxy provides message integrity, any further intermediaries between the two as well as any on-path active adversaries are not able to undetectably remove the Response-Forwarding Option from a forwarded server response.
 This ensures that the client can correctly distinguish the different responses and identify their corresponding origin server.

-When the proxy protects the response forwarded back to the client using OSCORE (see {{I-D.tiloca-core-oscore-capable-proxies}}) and/or (D)TLS, message integrity is achieved in the leg between the client and the proxy.
+When the proxy protects the response forwarded back to the client using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, message integrity is achieved in the leg between the client and the proxy.

 The same considerations above about security associations apply when a chain of proxies is used (see {{sec-proxy-chain}}), with each proxy but the last one in the chain acting as client with the next hop towards the origin servers.